phillipliu2008/Code-Samples/Data_Structure_Final_Project/README.txt

 A C++ Project simulates NetFlix functionalities with self-made data structures.

-Ex.
-Rent a movie, return a movie, recomandations, etc.
+Ex. rent a movie, return a movie, recommendation, etc.

 Need to install Qt in order to complie this project.